Howard B. Cushing: Military service and family

 Because of his conquests and accomplishments, including the events that led to his death in 1871, Cushing was called "The Custer of Arizona."
 In addition, Cushing's brother Alonzo Cushing was in fact a classmate of George Armstrong Custer at the United States Military Academy at West Point.

-He served in the Union Artillery throughout the Civil War, first volunteering as a Private in the 1st Illinois Light Artillery and later earning a Federal Commission as a Second Lieutenant in the 4th U.S. Artillery upon his brother's death.
+He served in the Union Artillery throughout the Civil War, first volunteering as a private in the 1st Illinois Light Artillery and later earning a Federal Commission as a Second Lieutenant in the 4th U.S. Artillery upon his brother's death.

-Cushing belonged to a family which won deserved renown throughout the Civil War.
-One brother, William Barker Cushing, was known for his defeat of a Confederate ironclad, the CSS Albemarle; another, Alonzo Cushing, died at his post of duty on the battlefield of Gettysburg in the Union Army earning him a belated (2014) Medal of Honor.
-Throughout Howard Cushing's career, he was known for trying to measure up to his brothers' successes.
-It was said that his family felt that he had been unluckily placed, and had thus been engaged in only half a dozen battles.
+Cushing belonged to a family which won renown throughout the Civil War.
+One brother, William Barker Cushing, defeated a Confederate ironclad, the CSS Albemarle; another, Alonzo Cushing, died at his post of duty on the battlefield of Gettysburg in the Union Army, earning him a belated (2014) Medal of Honor.
+Throughout Howard Cushing's career, he tried to measure up to his brothers' successes.
+It was said that his family felt that he had been unluckily placed and had thus been engaged in only half a dozen battles.

 By the end of 1867, Cushing was promoted to First Lieutenant in Troop F of the 3rd Cavalry, serving first in western Texas and then southern Arizona.
 It has been said that he and his troops had killed more Apaches than any other officer or troop of the US Army.